 A: I don’t know what to suggest for sure.
 What about these cheap interlocking sponge mats you can get at Walmart?

-Note from Rachel: Here’s a link that mentions “Preserve Your Hardwood Or Carpeted Floor Under Your Treadmill.
+Note from Webmaster: Here’s a link that mentions “Preserve Your Hardwood Or Carpeted Floor Under Your Treadmill.
 Pvc Plastic Mat Wont Leave Stains Or Marks.
 Black With Nonslip Texture.”
 We don’t have a treadmill to test that out with, though.
 Interlocking foam mats are also mentioned on other sites re:treadmills on hardwood.

 Related Q: Hi, my treadmill rubber supports left block stains on my hardwood floor.
 They look like they are caused by moisture.
 What are the solutions for this?